 I used to buy lots of Hamburger Helper and Velveeta skillet dinners in a box.
 They’re easy and tasty!
 But unfortunately they’re also so unhealthy!
 Health trumps ease and cost in my family.
 So I figured out how to make my own “hamburger helper” version with organic foods.
 If you’re not into eating organically, you can still create these recipes without organic foods.

 Try my Velveeta Salsa Mac N’ Cheese dinner!
 It’s not the healthiest thing you will eat but it beats Hamburger Helper!
+A healthier version of hamburger helper is my homemade crock pot cheeseburger hamburger helper recipe.
 I also just recently discovered this recipe: Southwest Skillet Chicken & Rice Casserole.
-It IS healthy and actually very tasty!\
+It IS healthy and actually very tasty!

 Why don’t I buy this?
 It’s unhealthy because of all of the additives and preservatives they include.
 It’s also not organic, filled with GMO’s which is pouring toxins into your body.